sunrisemovement/pledge-to-vote-2020/content/landing.md

   primaryColor: "Vote "
   secondaryColor: Sunrise
   thirdColor: .
 siteDescription: Our generation can change America forever, but it’s going to take all of us.
 Are you in?
+siteImage: assets/sm-organize-vote-strike-meta.png
 colors:
   primaryColor: "#FFDE16"
   secondaryColor: "#FD9014"